IndEcol/country_converter/README.rst

     coco CAN Peru US Mexico Venezuela UK Arendelle --not_found=None

-and to specifiy an additional data file which will overwrite existing country matchings
+and to specify an additional data file which will overwrite existing country matching

 ::